 Before we dive into cost, it would be beneficial to have a better understanding of the most popular type of software on the market right now: SaaS.
-Software-as-a-Service will be the most common type of solution you will find in today’s market.
+Software-as-a-Service is the most common type of solution you will find in today’s market.

-SaaS products are becoming increasingly popular as companies begin to tighten technology budgets, since this type of solution traditionally follows a subscription-based pricing plan.
-This option can be more affordable because the software is multi-tenant.
-Typically this means a one-size-fits-all approach, with a product that is expected to work right out of the box for most of the target market.
-These solutions are also cloud-based, which means software updates are quick and easy, there is no need for heavy duty servers and equipment on-site, and there is less risk of technology and security failure on the user’s end.
+SaaS products are becoming increasingly popular as companies begin to tighten technology budgets because this type of solution traditionally follows a subscription-based pricing plan.
+This option is usually more affordable because the software is multi-tenant.
+Being multi-tenant means that the product has a one-size-fits-all approach, meaning it is expected to work right out of the box for most of the target market.
+These solutions are also cloud-based, making software updates quick and easy and eradicating the need for heavy duty servers and equipment on-site.
+Additionally, with cloud-based solutions there is less risk of technology and security failure on the user’s end.

 Seems simple, right?
 Not so fast.
 You need to be aware that not all SaaS software is created equal when it comes to cost.

 Factors that can impact pricing:

 - Value of assets under management